 The demand functionality is used to measure and store the maximum and minimum demands of different quantities in the meter.
 Time is divided into intervals of a certain length in which the mean values of a set of selected quantities are measured.

-Demand can be configured via communication or via the buttons on the meter.
+Demand can be configured via Modbus and EQ-bus communication or via the buttons on the meter.

 Note - Before any demand values can be stored, time/date must be set.